 The Rite Journey

 The Rite Journey is an integral part of the College’s pastoral care program and focuses on students in Year 9.
-The program was created by South Australian physical education teacher Andrew Lines and is a modern-day version of the traditional rite of passage which transforms adolescents from dependency to responsibility.
+The program was created by South Australian physical education teacher Andrew Lines and is a modern-day version of the traditional rite of passage that transforms adolescents from dependency to responsibility.
 The program’s simple rituals aim to give students a positive pathway into adulthood and is the ideal platform to prepare them for the College’s Mt Binga program which all students attend in Year 10.

-The Rite Journey is a year-long, school-based program which teachers are trained to deliver.
+The Rite Journey is a year-long, school-based program that teachers are trained to deliver.
 The program uses a mixture of rituals, physical challenges, discussion and guidance to start the process of turning Year 9s into responsible, respectful and resilient adults.
 Lessons are held sitting on the floor, instead of behind desks, and boys discuss topics such as mateship, how to deal with anger and how to talk to girls.
 Girls examine issues such as body image, self-worth, friendships and cyber-bullying.

 The program is taught in over 70 schools in Australia, New Zealand, the United Kingdom, Belgium and South Korea and is delivered in single gender, small classes.
 It is designed to: